Harry Styles runs Berlin Marathon under fake name – and finishes with impressive time

 The 31-year-old, known for his time in One Direction, joined approximately 55,000 participants in the race, held on a course widely considered the world's fastest marathon track.

-Styles, reportedly running under the alias Sted Sarandos and sporting a headband and sunglasses, crossed the finish line in 2 hours, 59 minutes, and 13 seconds – a highly coveted sub-three-hour achievement.
+Styles, reportedly running under the alias Sted Sarandos and sporting a headband and sunglasses, crossed the finish line in two hours, 59 minutes, and 13 seconds – a highly coveted sub-three-hour achievement.

 His participation was initially reported by local newspaper Der Tagesspiegel, with organisers later confirming the news to dpa.